-Takata Corporation has enlisted restructuring lawyers amid massive recalls involving millions of vehicles equipped with the companies faulty airbags that can rupture and cause fatal injuries to vehicle occupants.
+Takata Corporation has enlisted restructuring lawyers amid massive recalls involving millions of vehicles equipped with the company’s faulty airbags that can rupture and cause fatal injuries to vehicle occupants.
 According to a news report in The Wall Street Journal, the Japanese automotive supplier is working with restructuring lawyers, seeking counsel on looming uncertainties over costly recalls of defective airbags, which have been linked to 10 deaths and dozens of injuries around the world.

 Takata’s use of this law firm is significant because its practice is usually enlisted to help execute deals stemming from major corporate troubles.
 The same law firm represented General Motors during its $50 billion government rescue and bankruptcy restructuring.
-The law firm has represented companies in five of the six largest bankruptcies in U.S. history including the collapse of the Lehman Brothers Holdings, which helped trigger the financial crisis.
+The law firm has represented companies in five of the six largest bankruptcies in U.S. history including the collapse of Lehman Brothers Holdings, which helped trigger the financial crisis.